bradymholt/psqlformat/README.md

-  --wrapLimit        Wrap queries at a certain length                   [number] --placeholder      Regex to find code that must not be changed        [string] --extraFunction    Path to file containing a list of function names   [string] --configFile       Specify a pg_format config file                    [string] --perlBinPath      The path to the perl executable  [string] [default: "perl"] --pgFormatterPath  Path to a custom pg_format version                 [string]
+  --wrapLimit        Wrap queries at a certain length                   [number] --placeholder      Regex to find code that must not be changed        [string] --extraFunction    Path to file containing a list of function names   [string] --noSpaceFunction  Remove the space character between a function call and the
+                     open parenthesis that follow                      [boolean] --configFile       Specify a pg_format config file                    [string] --perlBinPath      The path to the perl executable  [string] [default: "perl"] --pgFormatterPath  Path to a custom pg_format version                 [string]